Polarity Sampling: Quality and Diversity Control of Pre-Trained Generative Networks via Singular Values: Acknowledgements

-\cref{appendix:extra} supports our claims with additional experiments on various dataset and models.
+\cref{sec:proofs} provides the proofs for \cref{thm:general_density} and \cref{cor:pol_density}. \cref{appendix:extra} supports our claims with additional experiments on various dataset and models.
 First, \cref{sec:shift} studies how polarity sampling can help under distribution shift between the training distribution and a target distribution, this is done through colored-MNIST and NVAE.
-Then \cref{sec:progan} proposes to study the effect of polarity-sampling on ProGAN which is crucial as ProGAN does not allow for truncation based control of its samples.
+Then \cref{sec:progan} proposes to study the effect of polarity sampling on ProGAN which is crucial as ProGAN does not allow for truncation based control of its samples.

 We conclude with \cref{sec:datasets} and \cref{sec:quality} that provide descriptions of the datasets and additional qualitative samples from the empirical experiments performed in the main part of the paper, respectively.